 Don’t evoke a personal and individual thread.
 Don’t rush. .
 Take it out of the equation.
 When you sense that a student of yours doesn’t like you, you can cultivate a sense of intimate conversations to probe into the deeper thoughts of the child and discover the reasons behind such hatred.

 Take a deep breath and don’t tolerate the situation.
 You’ve got to adopt that post-classroom dialogue.

 Whatever it is, don’t take the matter personally.
 Think of it as one of your greatest struggles as an educator.

-With all the talk about creating a sense of belonging in the classroom, you can take advantage of that and use it to win the good impression of your student towards you.
+With all the talk about creating a sense of belonging in the classroom, you can take advantage of that and use it to win a good impression of your student towards you.

 Settle the problem at once and set an agreement.

 When a student hates you, try teaching from the heart.
 It can be a student who hates to learn English, Math, or simply the subject you are teaching.